Aleph-Alpha/pharia-engine/README.md

 In this repository we stick to Conventional commits.
 See: <https://www.conventionalcommits.org/en/v1.0.0/>.

+### Release

+Releasing in this repository is automated with [release-plz](https://release-plz.ieni.dev/).

+1. For every commit to the `main` branch, release-plz creates a release Pull Request.
+2. Review the release Pull Request and add new changes, if necessary, by amending the commit directly.
+   a.
+Helm chart version
+      By default, only the patch version is incremented.
+   b.
+Helm chart changelog date
+      The date is set when the changelog is generated.
+Update it to the release date if differs.
+3. Merge the release Pull Request and release-plz will release the updated packages.

 ### Local Development setup

 There are some prerequisites you need to install once